 - 1. Bachelor's degree (or equivalent) from an accredited institution. - 2.
-Proficiency in Microsoft Word, Powerpoint, and Excel. - 3.
+Proficiency in Microsoft Word.
+Powerpoint, and Excel. - 3.
 Strong written and oral communication and quantitative skills. - 4.
+Significant professional experience in a business or organizational leadership role.
 For applicants with less than seven years of professional work experience, GMAT or GRE scores are required.
-Those with seven years of work experience are encouraged to take either the GMAT or GRE if their academic and workplace records do not show strong quantitative and communication skills. - Two recommendations.
-One recommendation must be from your current supervisor.
-The second recommendation should be from an individual who can comment on your professional and/or academic qualities. - 6.
-Interview with the program director or other designated person.
+Those with seven years of work experience are encouraged to take either the GMAT or GRE if their academic and workplace records do not show strong quantitative and communication skills.